wdayang/Manifoldron/README.md

 [tic-tac-toe](https://archive.ics.uci.edu/ml/datasets/Tic-Tac-Toe+Endgame),
 [usps5](https://www.kaggle.com/bistaumanga/usps-dataset).
 Most of the datasets can also directly obtain from our shared google drive. https://drive.google.com/drive/folders/14VHR8H7ucp0Loob1PS9yrgTtE9Jm0wsK?usp=sharing. <br/>
-All datasets need to put under the 'classification/data/' folder.
+All datasets need to put under the 'classification/data/' folder to run the Manifoldron on specific data.

 ## Running Experiments
 **Classification:** as a demo, below shows how different versions of the Manifoldron run on *tic-tac-toe* data.